docker-hy/docker-hy.github.io/pages/part1/section-2.md

   f611acd52c6c: Pull complete
   Digest: sha256:703218c0465075f4425e58fac086e09e1de5c340b12976ab9eb8ad26615c3715
   Status: Downloaded newer image for ubuntu:latest
 ```

 Anticlimactic as nothing really happened.
 The image was downloaded and ran and that was the end of that.
-It actually tried to open a shell but we'll need to add a few flags to interact with it. `-t` will create a tty.
+It actually tried to open a shell but we will need to add a few flags to interact with it. `-t` will create a tty.

 ```console
 $ docker run -t ubuntu